-Potential conflicting incidents in IRWIN are identified when they plot less than a half mile from each other, the discovery time is within 6 hours, AND are either reported by different a Dispatch Center or different application.
+Potential conflicting incidents in IRWIN are identified when:

+- 1. They plot less than a half mile from each other, - 2.
+The discovery time is within 6 hours, AND - 3.
+Are either reported by different a Dispatch Center or different application.

 When two Duplicate incidents are entered and these criteria are met, the first incident in, will be in Potential Conflict and the second incident will be in Potential Conflict and Quarantine in IRWIN.
 Users need to determine which incident is the correct incident.

 When Center(s)/Users are aware of duplicate records within the system, they need to work in coordination with each other to determine which incident is correct following recommended business practices.
-See Initial Attack Dispatching within Chapter 19 in the Interagency Fire Center (nifc.gov) or Chapter 70 National Interagency Mobilization Guide (nifc.gov) for additional direction.
+See Interagency Standards for Fire and Fire Aviation Operations (Ch.19) or National Interagency Standards for Resource Mobilization (Ch.
+70).